 Caddis are abundant in our rivers and creeks throughout the year.
 From the Mother’s Day caddis in late spring to evening caddis hatches and spruce moths in summer to October caddis in the fall, hatching caddis make up a large part of a Montana trout’s diet.
-Nearly every Montana river has a famous caddis hatch—the black caddis on the Bighorn, October caddis on the Big Hole, Mother’s Day caddis on the Missouri and Yellowstone Rivers, and spruce moths on the Gallatin.
+Nearly every Montana river has a famous caddis hatch—the black caddis on the Bighorn River, October caddis on the Big Hole, Mother’s Day caddis on the Missouri and Yellowstone Rivers, and spruce moths on the Gallatin.
 It is possible to find fish feeding on these bugs every month of the angling season.
 Anglers fishing out of Bozeman, Missoula, Ennis, or on the Bighorn, Madison, or Missouri, will be able to match this exciting hatch many months of the season.

 Highlight Hatch: Missouri River Mother’s Day caddis.
 Named for when it usually occurs, this hatch is slowly gaining in popularity.
 Combine a trip to one of our destination lodges and you can enjoy some quality head-hunting to rising trout and then enjoy the Craig Caddis Festival.

 The most prevalent insect in our waters, mayflies dominate Montana’s hatch charts.
 For many anglers, fishing during a mayfly hatch is the quintessential Montana fly fishing experience.
 Beginning in spring March Browns hatch on many of the rivers near Missoula and Bozeman and on central Montana’s Missouri River.
 Then as the season progresses Blue Winged Olives are next, followed by various species of Drakes.
 As summer hits and the calendar moves along, Pale Morning Duns and tricos dominate.
 When temperatures cool in the fall, late-season Blue Winged Olives hatch along with a few other tiny mayfly species.

 Highlight Hatch: Pale Morning Duns (PMD) on the Madison.
 The Madison River’s fifty-plus miles of riffle water is the ideal habitat for this yellow-colored mayfly.
 Beginning in late June, usually after the salmonflies, PMDs are abundant and the trout respond.